Prognostic and Predictive Value of Systemic Inflammatory Markers in Epithelial Ovarian Cancer

 Abstract

-Epithelial ovarian cancer (EOC) remains a significant health burden globally.
-While traditional prognostic factors are well-established, newer biomarkers are emerging.
-This retrospective study aimed to investigate the impact of systemic inflammatory markers on progression-free survival (PFS) and overall survival (OS) in 154 EOC patients.
-Pre-treatment neutrophil-to-lymphocyte ratio (NLR), platelet-to-lymphocyte ratio (PLR), and systemic inflammatory index (SII) were calculated and categorized into low and high groups.
-Univariate and multivariate analyses were performed to identify independent prognostic factors.
-Logistic regression analysis was used to determine predictors of platinum resistance.
-Elevated NLR and PLR were associated with poorer PFS and OS in univariate analysis.
-However, these markers did not retain their significance in multivariate analysis.
-SII showed a trend towards worse outcomes but did not reach statistical significance.
-Histopathological type, PLR, and surgical type were identified as independent predictors of platinum resistance.
-Our findings suggest that systemic inflammatory markers may have prognostic value in EOC, but further validation in larger prospective studies is warranted.
+Background and Objectives: Epithelial ovarian cancer (EOC) remains a significant global health challenge.
+While traditional prognostic factors are well established, emerging biomarkers continue to gain attention.
+Materials and Methods: This retrospective study evaluated the impact of systemic inflammatory markers on progression-free survival (PFS) and overall survival (OS) in 154 EOC patients.
+Pre-treatment neutrophil/lymphocyte ratio (NLR), platelet/lymphocyte ratio (PLR), and systemic inflammatory index (SII) were calculated and categorized into low and high groups.
+Univariate and multivariate analyses were conducted to identify independent prognostic factors, while logistic regression analysis was used to determine predictors of platinum resistance.
+Results: In the univariate analysis, elevated NLR and PLR were associated with poorer PFS and OS.
+However, these markers did not maintain statistical significance in the multivariate analysis.
+Although SII demonstrated a trend toward worse outcomes, it did not reach statistical significance.
+Histopathological type, PLR, and surgical approach were identified as independent predictors of platinum resistance.
+Conclusions: Our findings indicate that systemic inflammatory markers may hold prognostic value in EOC; however, further validation through larger prospective studies is necessary.

 Article activity feed